XitoAliferis/TestSubject26/README.md

 - [Resources](#resources)

 ## Project Description
 Test Subject 26 offers an immersive gaming experience where players delve into procedurally generated floors, battling enemies and solving puzzles.
-The protagonist, Test Subject 26, believes they are part of an experiment to grant magical powers, only to discover that they are actually a robot equipped with advanced technology.
+The protagonist, Test Subject 26, believes they are part of an experiment to gain magical powers, only to discover that they are actually a robot equipped with advanced technology.

 ## Game Design
 - **Procedurally Generated Environment:** Utilizes dynamic and static grid tiles for diverse 3D floor designs.